eriXtrip/JEDTPortfolio/README.md

 - Light/Dark mode toggle
 - Animated backgrounds and transitions
 - Responsive navigation for all devices
-- Hero, About, Skills, Projects, and Contact sections
+- Hero, About, Certificates, Works, Pubmats, and Contact sections
 - Project showcase with images and links
 - Contact form with toast notifications